dbrockman/with-callback/README.md

 A small helper function to bridge the gap when returning a promise from a function that takes a callback

 Note that this module will not introduce any custom Promise implementation.
-It will use the global `Promise`.
-It is
+It will use the global `Promise` (requires node >= v4).

 ```js